 Good fuel management begins in the fuel storage tank.
 Given tight tolerances for fuel in today’s diesel machinery, it’s important to consider the condition of fuel in your storage tanks.
 Keep the tanks clean and free of water.
-The tanks should be inspected two times, annually.
+After the tank installation, it should be inspected twice, annually.

 Water contamination is a common problem.
 Condensation contaminates diesel fuel and allows microbial growth.
 Microbial growth feeds on the diesel fuel but lives in the water.
 High sulfur diesel fuel once killed this growth.
 Today’s low sulfur fuels don’t.

 Biocides will kill the microbes.
 But then, deceased microbes settle to the bottom of the tank, along with rust and dirt — each contaminate potentially the cause of plugged filters and injectors.
 Eliminate the water, and you eliminate fuel problems.

 Here are three ideas that will help keep your fuel clean:

 - Check for water.
 As temperatures rise and fall, water droplets form both inside and outside of the tank.
 If you have damaged vents or hoods, water can also get into your tank during rainfall.